On the Ergodic theory of the Generalized incompressible flow: Generalized incompressible flows and recurrence property

-From this example we can see that the GIF only has the recurrence property in a very weak sense.
-Even so, in the following section, we will prove a pointwise ergodic theorem of the GIF.
+\end{example} \begin{remark} From this example we can see that the GIF only has the recurrence property in a very weak sense.
+Even so, in the section 4, we will prove a pointwise ergodic theorem of the GIF. \end{remark}